 After promising to answer questions that the Action Group had, the Board then refused to then reply to questions that Ian submitted in his meetings, not even giving Ian a standard reply.
 "Getting ignored by the Club made me feel like I was a Member again."

 In 2018 the Club, despite being many observers tips, to win the County Championship, were relegated from Division 1 for the third time in the last five years they have played in the top Division.
 The 1 day team continued to struggle and Liam Livingstone resigned as Club Captain.
 Paul Allott who had previously been voted off the Clubs committee by members only to be co-opted back on by the Board is now Director of Cricket despite having never being interviewed for the post and was part of the Board that appointed himself.

 The jobs for the boys mentality that the Club has often been accused off in the past seems even more prevalent today.
 The director of cricket, head coach, performance director, academy director and 2nd team coach have all only played cricket for Lancashire and have never officially coached at any other Club.
 What a great diversity of ideas they must bring to the table.
 And fans wonder why the only Championship win since 1934 came from a team coached by an 'outsider'.

 The Club still suffers from all types of communication problems with ticketing, membership and website cock-ups occurring consistently throughout last season.

-We will continue to ask probing questions at the AGM (even though they refused to answer some pre-submitted questions at this years AGM). and stand up for members and supporters rights.
+We will continue to ask probing questions at the AGM (even though they refused to answer some pre-submitted questions at last years AGM). and stand up for members and supporters rights.
 Members forums now disgracefully no longer allow questions on facilities and we are told of dozens of questions that Club officials simply refuse to answer.
 Whilst other Counties have increased their Membership, Lancashire have lost an incredible 8,500 members since the turn of the century and the Board seem oblivious to this incredibly damning statistic.